 Figures for special post-16 institutions, further education colleges and independent schools are included separately in the ‘Open status and attendance by school or college type’ section of the publication.
 Figures for local authority nursery schools are not included, as these settings are included in estimates from the local authority early years survey.

-The response rate has been between 75-80% among state-funded schools.
+The response rate has typically been between 70-80% among state-funded schools.

-Since the response rate is not 100%, we estimate the situation in settings who have not responded in order to get a full national picture (a ‘grossing methodology’).
+Since the response rate is not 100%, we estimate the situation in settings who have not responded in order to get a full national picture (a ‘grossing methodology’) for most national-level measures.
 This methodology is set out below.
+Note that local authority level data is not adjusted for non-response.

-Figures from Wednesday 9 September to Friday 9 October relate to data as at 4pm on each day.
+Figures prior to 12 October relate to data as at 4pm on each day.
 From Monday 12 October, figures are given as of midnight for completeness.
 This does not impact comparability, negligible changes to the estimates were seen between 4pm and midnight.

 To establish the number and proportion of state-funded schools open to pupils, data collected via the education setting survey was triangulated with information from regular calls between DfE and all local authorities.
 The calls aimed to identify all schools that were closed or not fully open due to COVID-19.
 This information was cross-referenced with data collected via the survey to inform the final estimate.